DeepskyLog/DeepskyLog/documentation/Development tricks.md

 ## Authentication

 In the Controller (in app/Http/Controllers/), make sure to add 'verified'.
-This makes sure the user has a verified email address.
+This makes sure the user has a verified email address to view the requested page.
 ```
 $this->middleware(['auth', 'verified', 'clearance'])->except(['show']);
 ```